ISO Recorder Power Toy

-The ISO Recorder Power Toy is CD burning software for Windows XP, Windows Server 2003, Windows Vista and Windows 7.
-It is written by Alex Feinman and is open source software released under a license similar to the BSD license with advertising clause.
-This (along with some other third party software) was mentioned by an online article, named "Windows XP CD Burning Secrets", on Microsoft's website.
-The software is used to burn an ISO 9660 image file to CD or DVD and can create an ISO image from folders.
+The ISO Recorder Power Toy is a shell extension that uses native Windows XP functions to add a new CD recording option to Windows XP's context menus, a CD burning software for Windows XP, Windows Server 2003, Windows Vista and Windows 7.
+The software, from hard drive folders, can create an ISO 9660 image, and burn an ISO 9660 image file to CD or DVD.

+It is open source software released under a license similar to the BSD license with advertising clause.
+This, the unauthorized ISO Recorder Power Toy, along with other third party software, was mentioned by Ed Bott, a Microsoft Press author, in a Microsoft online article, named "Windows XP CD Burning Secrets".